PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 Its current result is discarded and several child owners may prune, so characterize complete mutation evidence before extending the terminal aggregate.
 Commit and push only; do not create or update a pull request.

+## Second terminal affine mutation evidence characterization checkpoint

+Runtime schema probing on an empty ModelIR confirms eleven ordered results and twelve declared mutation keys.
+The final probable-NHWC sanitizer contributes two keys; each other owner contributes one.
+Because child prune conditions differ, the cluster needs an explicit net tensor-reduction count in addition to its raw counters.

+Strict expected-failure coverage requires ordered tuple propagation through the orchestrator and lowerer delegate, exact eleven-result validation, fixed-key summary extraction, and clamped `pruned_unused_tensors`.
+Only the second of two production recovery calls must stage starting tensor count, raw results, and `_terminal_affine_stats`; the first stays an expression.
+The preceding first slice/pad/concat call and following staged second call remain exact boundaries.

+At implementation, add the pure summary, return raw results through both layers, and replace only the second call with three adjacent assignments.
+Validate malformed length, all twelve keys, net pruning, owner order, both production calls, complete recovery coverage, core, pass efficiency, architecture, and TensorFlow import blocking sequentially.
+Commit and push only; do not create or update a pull request.